Project-OSRM/osrm-backend/README.md

 sudo apt-get install -y libstdc++-9-dev
 ```

-You can install the Node.js bindings via `npm install osrm` or from this repository either via
+You can install the Node.js bindings via `npm install @project-osrm/osrm` or from this repository either via

     npm install